cohesity/cohesity-powershell-module/README.md

     Install-Module -Name Cohesity.PowerShell.Core
     ```
 ## Documentation
-* Online reference for Cohesity PowerShell Cmdlets can be found [here](docs)
+* Online reference for Cohesity PowerShell Cmdlets can be found [here](docs).
-* You can also use `Get-Help <cmdlet>` for offline help
+* You can also use `Get-Help <cmdlet>` for offline help.

 ## Suggestions and Feedback
 We would love to hear from you.
-Please send your suggestions and feedback to: cohesity-api-sdks@cohesity.com
+Please send your suggestions and feedback to: cohesity-api-sdks@cohesity.com.